coronalabs/corona-docs/markdown/native/ios/usingPlugins.markdown

 </div>
 </div>

 4. In the Xcode tool bar, click on the __active&nbsp;scheme__ button again and select your main app.
-Now you can build your app with any plugin in the [Corona Marketplace](https://marketplace.coronalabs.com/).
+Now you can build your app with any plugin in the [Free Plugins Directory](PLUGINS_DIR).

 <div class="docs-tip-outer docs-tip-color-alert">
 <div class="docs-tip-inner-left">